ritaeperjesi/antihouse/README.md

 ![beam](https://github.com/ritaeperjesi/antihouse/blob/master/img/gerenda.jpg)

 #### 20.02
 I downloaded Ableton to the uni laptop, I downloaded github desktop to the uni laptop and I uploaded my unity file to github, so if my computer is about to crash, things will be still fine.
 I'm looking for background music for the experience, Brian Eno: Music for Airports is the perfect background music for my head, it's hard to think about anything else.
 Unfortunately Juli is superbusy, so I can't ask her opinion.
+I added my voiceover to the scene, and I fell asleep watching this tutorial about Unity and sounds: https://www.youtube.com/watch?v=6OT43pvUyfY